 The average person spends about a third of their life sleeping.
 That’s a lot of time in your bed.
 Sleep is great for your health and mental well-being, but what about the surface beneath you?
 Mattresses can retain thousands, even millions of different kinds of bacteria over the course of their use.
 Yeast, mold — and in unfortunate cases, bed bugs — can also reside in a mattress.

 As nice as it would be to simply purchase a new matter every few months, most don’t have the budget for such an expense.
-If you’d like to sleep soundly on a sanitary surface, you should know how to deep clean a mattress.
-The first thing you must learn is what makes up that fluffy square in the first place.
+If you’d like to sleep soundly on a sanitary surface, you should know how to clean a mattress.
+Even better, you should know how to deep clean a mattress.
+But the first thing you must learn is this: what makes up that fluffy square in the first place?

 At their most basic, a mattress is crafted with a fastened case of sorts, usually quilted.
 The case is coated in heavy, plush materials or cloth.
 Inside is a labyrinth of springs, typically metal.
 In between all of this is a type of filler material that gives the mattress its soft cushion.